nicholascostadev/instagram-clone/README.md

 - [x] Make user able to change or add his own description
 - [x] Make user able to change or add his own website
 - [ ] Change all userInfo.(info) to session data
+- [ ] Add add to favorite functionality
+- [ ] Add liked post page when user is seeing its own profile

 <!-- MARKDOWN LINKS & IMAGES -->